rishgoyell/VisProgGen/README.md

  - Generate the corresponding image by executing ```python main.py filename_1 filename_2```
  - For generating random expressions and their corresponding visualisation, run ```python main.py``` without a filename following it.
  - To check the stats(such as distribution of shapes, positions, program length, scale and operations) for images generated using  set of expressions, run ```python checkbias.py``` after changing the value of the filename variable.
- - To visualise multiple ground truth, predicted image pairs in an html page run ```python resulthtml.py```
+ - To visualise multiple ground truth-predicted image pairs in an html page run ```python resulthtml.py```
  - To evaluate the predictions made use the ```metrics.py``` script.

 ## Managing Parameters